insightsengineering/covtracer-action/README.md

 * `allow-failure`:

-  _Description_: CovtracerCheck errors will not fail, but will give a warning.
+  _Description_: CovtracerCheck errors will give a warning instead of causing a pipeline failure.

   _Required_: `false`